WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

     fn reroll() {}
 ```

-Finally, we’ll change the rules of the game one more time so that nothing else happens on your turn if you roll anything other than a 3 or a 7.
+Finally, we'll change the rules of the game one more time so that nothing else happens on your turn if you roll anything other than a 3 or a 7.
 We can express that by using the unit value (the empty tuple type) as the code that goes with the `_` arm:

 ```rust
     let dice_roll = 9;